wavesplatform/docs.wavesplatform/docs/en/blockchain/readme.md

 # About Waves blockchain

-This chapter Overview of the Waves Platform main features.
-Protocol, consensus, cryptography.
-Understand the value a blockchain offers.
+This chapter contains overview of the Waves Platform main features, such as protocol, consensus, cryptography.
+Review the articles to understand the value that blockchain offers.

 The main objects of blockchain: